 Media/Bio

-Blurb (62 words)
+Blurb (66 words)

 Short Bio (146 words)

 Rachel Barton, poet, writing coach, and editor, has been published in print or online in the Whale Road Review, Oregon English Journal, Main Street Rag, Moon City Review, CIRQUE, and more.
 She has taught poetry workshops independently and at Linn-Benton Community College, the Northwest Poets Concord, Willamette Writers on the River, and the Oregon Poetry Association Conference.
 She is founding editor of Willawaw Journal, an online journal for poetry and art, and was a longstanding member of the editorial collective for the woman’s journal, Calyx.
 She serves as associate editor for Cloudbank Books.
 Barton’s short stories have been published online and in print (BeZine, Kindred Journal, Blue Cubicle Press, Clackamas Literary Review).
-Her newest book, This is the Lightness (The Poetry Box), her forthcoming Jacob’s Ladder, and her chapbooks, Out of the Woods, and Happiness Comes are available on her website: Rachel Barton Writer.com
+Her recent book, This is the Lightness (The Poetry Box), hernewly released Jacob’s Ladder, and her chapbooks, Out of the Woods, and Happiness Comes are available on her website: Rachel Barton Writer.com

 Long Bio (560 words)